oneananda/Azure_Operations/Azure_Learning/005 Azure Firewall/001 Azure Firewall Creation/README.md

 **Review and Create:**

 Review your configuration settings and click "Create" to deploy the Azure Firewall.
 This process may take a few minutes.

+## Configure Azure Firewall Rules

+### Create Network Rules:
+- Navigate to the "Rules" section and select "Network rules."
+- Click on "Add rule collection" to create new network rules.
+Configure rules based on IP addresses, ports, and protocols.

+### Create Application Rules:

+- Navigate to the "Rules" section and select "Application rules."
+- Click on "Add rule collection" to create new application rules.
+Configure rules based on fully qualified domain names (FQDNs).

+### Configure NAT Rules (optional):

+- Go to the "Rules" section and select "NAT rules."
+- Click on "Add NAT rule collection" to configure NAT rules for translating public IP addresses to private IP addresses.

+### Save the configuration